bacadra/pulsar-navigation-panel/README.md

 * e.g. `+prog aqua` -> `1.1.1.1.1. aqua`
 * e.g. `+prog aqua \n head sections` -> `1.1.1.1.1.1. aqua: head sections`

 You can toggle section in define block by command `navigation-pane:toggle-defines` or in package options.
+You need refocus or reopen text editor after change.

 # Contributions